Toc

 Recipes for the mixer

-About half of the B3 samples in Viele gute Gründe are members of only 2 families and need only 17 recipes.
+For an impression about the numbers: The page counting snow families has 230 families for the type of snowflakes for the mixer.
+For the next step, the counting page explores two families with recipes.
+These examples are not exhaustive.
+Did your think Viele gute Gründe has a lot of snowflakes in the B3 series?
+About half of them are members of only 2 families and need only 17 recipes.
 The other half is member of 25 families with an average of almost 3 samples per family.
-This leaves 203 families not explored.
+This leaves 203 families not explored at all.

 Modify a given recipe

-The following list of steps shows some hover actions.
-A mobile device does not support hovering, it requires a little more trial and error without.
+The following list of steps explains an approach to remove other stitches than twisted legs.
+These steps show some hover actions.
+A mobile device does not support hovering, it requires a little more trial and error.
 Click the blue hexagon again when you guessed wrong with removing the color.

-- Hover over the center of the spider as shown in figure (a).
+- Hover over the center of the spider as shown in figure (a), an ID ‘b12’ popped up when the screenshot was made.
+You might see another value.

-- Hover over the stitches in the plait until you see the start of the id shown in figure (b).
+- Hover over the stitches in the zigzag trail of figure (b) until you see the start of the ID shown in figure (b): ‘b1’.
+Note that the zigzag trail may have just three or four stitches for other recipes.

 - Click the stitch to check the color disappears from the desired stitch in the thread diagram.